-Fashion is those preferences that prevail in a particular society.
-Therefore, fashion varies depending on the continent, nationality, country, and even quarter.
-In Europe, it is fashionable to be thin, but in Jamaica or South Africa, it is a sign of poverty and disease.
-In India, women grow their hair, and in the Maasai tribe, a shaved woman is the standard of beauty.
+Fashion is the preferences that prevail in a particular society.
+Therefore, fashion depends on the continent, nationality, country, and even neighborhood.
+In Europe, it is fashionable to be thin, while in Jamaica or South Africa, it is a sign of poverty and disease.
+In India, women grow their hair, while in the Maasai tribe, the standard of beauty is a shaved woman.

-Similar differences apply to the world of clothing and accessories.
-However, here, in addition to the social environment and geographical location, trends in the development of technologies and lifestyle influence popularity.
-Therefore, the demand for this or that thing, image, and fabric are rather fleeting.
-It is believed that fashion trends change every 2-9 years, with new details added to them every year.
+Similar differences exist in the world of clothing and accessories.
+However, here, in addition to social environment and geographical location, trends in technology and lifestyle influence popularity.
+Therefore, the demand for this or that thing, image, or fabric is quite fleeting.
+It is believed that fashion trends change every 2-9 years and every year, new details are added to them.

-For example, who doesn’t remember shiny, tight leggings in the 90s?
-In the 2020s, fashion has returned, but leggings have been transformed into leggings from more pleasant fabrics in all colors and sizes.
-Some trends appear and disappear after a year (pleated skirts, leopard slippers), and some, such as jeans, do not go out of fashion for years.
+For example, who doesn’t remember the shiny tight leggings in the 90s?
+In the 2020s, fashion is back, but leggings have transformed into leggings in nicer fabrics in all colors and sizes.
+Some trends come and go in a year (pleated skirts, leopard shoes), and some, like jeans, don’t go out of style for years.

 Best Designer Fashion Brands

-It is believed that fashion in clothing began to emerge when beauty details began to be actively added to things in addition to the necessary practical parts.
-And this happened a very long time ago.
-The first needles date back to 60 thousand years.
-BC.
-Already in the Middle Ages, costumes were decorated with embroidery and precious stones.
-However, these were mostly not sewn in our understanding but pieces of fabric from which tunics, capes, and skirts were formed.
-The ends of the flaps were fastened with decorations, and sleeves or legs were attached with lacing.
+It is believed that fashion in clothing originated when things, in addition to the necessary practical details, began to actively add details of beauty.
+And it happened a very long time ago.
+The first needles date back 60 thousand years.
+B.C.
+In the Middle Ages, costumes were decorated with embroidery and precious stones.
+However, most often, it was not sewn in our understanding of products and pieces of fabric from which formed tunics, capes, and skirts.
+The ends of the scraps were fastened with jewelry, and the sleeves or legs were laced.

-In Europe, only by the 10th century did the profession of tailors appear, who worked with scissors, thread, needles, and sewed suits.
-And the design of clothes from the back, sleeves, and trousers was formed after the 13th century.
+In Europe, only by the 10th century was there a profession of tailors who worked with scissors, thread, needles, and sewed costumes.
+The construction of clothes from the back, sleeves, and pants was formed after the XIII century.

-As for the concept of fashion, fashion houses, and shows, they originated towards the end of the 19th century.
-Here the leadership belongs to the French, or rather, Sir Charles Frederick Worth, who held the first fashion show.
+As for the concept of fashion, fashion houses, and shows, they emerged at the end of the XIX century.
+Here, the leadership belongs to the French and, more precisely, to Sir Charles Frederick Worth, who held the first fashion show.

-Contemporary top fashion brands represent a delightful fusion of creativity, innovation, and quality, embodying the freshest and most relevant trends in the fashion industry.
-These iconic brands continually transform themselves, combining unique style, functionality, and comfort to cater to the diverse preferences and needs of modern consumers.
-From couture houses to popular streetwear labels, contemporary top fashion brands ignite the imagination and stimulate the desire to express oneself through clothing, accessories, and footwear.
-Delving into the world of these fashion brands, you discover the true art of fashion and style embodied in each unique and up-to-date look.
+Today’s leading fashion brands are a delightful fusion of creativity, innovation, and quality, embodying the freshest and most relevant trends in the fashion industry.
+These iconic brands are constantly transforming, combining unique style, functionality, and comfort to meet the diverse preferences and needs of today’s consumers.
+From couture houses to popular streetwear brands, today’s leading fashion brands ignite the imagination and stimulate the desire for self-expression through clothing, accessories, and footwear.
+As you dive into the world of these fashion brands, you will discover the true art of fashion and style embodied in each unique and relevant look.

 Alexander McQueen

-While developing his brand, the young designer also gained good experience working at Givenchy and Savile Row.
-Gradually, McQueen developed his unique style, combining confidence, openness, and outrageousness.
+Developing his brand, the young designer also gained good experience working at Givenchy and Savile Row.
+Gradually, McQueen developed his unique style, combining confidence, openness, and passage.

-The outfits contain elements of the empire style with eye-catching bright shocking details: a voluminous oyster skirt above the knees, shoulders that form a bow, and a dress sewn from small rolls of fabric.
-This pretentiousness is also visible in the brand’s logo, with a Q resembling a flower and a C inscribed in it.
+The outfits have elements of empire style with eye-catching bright empathetic details: voluminous skirt above the knees, shoulders forming a bow, a dress sewn from small rolls of fabric.
+This flamboyance can be traced in the brand’s logo, Q, which resembles a flower with the letter C inscribed in it.

-The combination of the couturier’s talent and the experience of the large company that bought him allowed him to expand the circle of customers, achieve fame, and open mono-brand stores.
+The combination of the couturier’s talent and the experience of the large company that bought him allowed him to expand his clientele, achieve fame, and open mono-brand stores.

-After the death of the couturier, who committed suicide in 2010, Sarah Burton, an associate of the master, took his place, successfully continuing the designer’s work.
-There is more femininity and fluidity in her models; however, a hint of the palace fashion of the past can still be traced.
+After the death of the couturier, who committed suicide in 2010, his place was taken by Sarah Burton, an associate of the master, who successfully continued the business of the designer.
+Her models are more feminine and flowing but still have a hint of the palatial fashion of the past.

 Balenciaga

-Trendsetter with over 100 years of history, member of the Haute Couture Syndicate in Paris.
-On the design Olympus since 1914.
-But initially, the founder’s talent was appreciated in Spain when he was 16, and only during World War II did he move to France.
+A trendsetter with more than 100 years of history, a member of the Syndicat de la Haute Couture in Paris.
+On the designer’s Olympus since 1914.
+However, the founder’s talent was initially appreciated in Spain when he was 16 years old, and it was only during World War II that he moved to France.

-High waist, puffy skirts, stand-up collars, cocoon and barrel dresses, hooded jackets, and shoulder pads in the metro style.
-However, the ready-to-wear line appeared after the departure of Balenciaga.
-He worked in high fashion.
-His unique and unusual outfits were bought only by very famous and wealthy clients.
-The designer was little known to the layman.
-A funnel dress or a ball skirt was not suitable for everyday style.
+High waists, puffy skirts, stand-up collars, cocoon and side-skirt dresses, hooded jackets, and subway-style shoulder pads.
+However, the ready-to-wear line came after Balenciaga’s departure.
+He worked in the field of haute couture.
+His unique and unusual outfits were bought only by very famous and rich clients.
+For the average person, the designer was little known.
+A funnel dress or ball skirt was not suitable for everyday style.

-In 1968, the master left fashion, closing his ateliers, and died four years later.
-Subsequently, his work and ideas were continued by followers in 1986.
-They made the designer’s ideas available to most buyers.
-Extravagance and unusual shapes are captured in the brand logo in the form of two letters B, looking in different directions.
+In 1968, the master left fashion, closing his ateliers, and four years later died.
+Subsequently, his work and ideas were continued by his followers in 1986.
+They made the designer’s ideas accessible to most customers.
+Extravagance and unusual shapes are captured in the logo of the brand in the form of two letters, B, looking in different directions.

 Balmain

-The house creates creative and colorful outfits with a tightened waist for bright and confident personalities.
-You can’t wear stuff like that in the city.
-Sets are ordered from the designer for special occasions.
-It is difficult to go unnoticed in creations from Balmain.
-Embossed materials, high-gloss finishes, and avant-garde designs.
-Hepburn, Lauren, and Dietrich appreciated the images from the fashion house.
-A similar direction in clothing even got its name, “Jolie Madam.”
+The house creates creative and colorful outfits with a tightened waist for bright and self-confident personalities.
+Such things should not be worn in the city.
+The sets are ordered from the designer for special occasions.
+In the creations from Balmain, it is difficult to remain unnoticed.
+Embossed materials, glossy finish, avant-garde design.
+Images from the fashion house are appreciated by Hepburn, Loren, and Dietrich.
+Such a direction in clothing even received its name – “Madame Joly.”

 Bottega Veneta

-One of the unique brands without a logo.
-Actually, the brand had practically no name.
+It is one of the unique brands without a logo.
+Actually, the brand practically had no name.
 “Workshop in Veneto” (region of Italy).
-Just a workshop.
-The tannery, launched in 1966, sewed products and accessories for other brands, so it did not care much about visual identity and recognizability.
+It’s just a workshop.
+The tannery, which opened in 1966, sewed products and accessories for other brands, so it didn’t care much about visual identity and recognizability.

-However, everything changed with the release of the first model of the Cabat bag, which brought instant popularity to the company.
-They did not change their marketing approach after working “for themselves” at Bottega Veneta.
-No big name, no sign.
+However, everything changed with the release of the first model of the Cabat bag, which brought the company instant popularity.
+Having worked “for themselves” at Bottega Veneta, they didn’t change their marketing approach.
+No big name, no signage.

-The handmade products of the brand are a real hallmark of the Italian manufacturer.
-The best grades of leather, more than 700 thousand shades, and unusual techniques for forming a web from the interlacing of leather strips distinguish Bottega Veneta products from all designer products.
+Handmade products are real business cards of Italian manufacturers.
+The best sorts of leather, more than 700 thousand shades, and unusual techniques of forming the cloth from interlacing leather strips distinguish Bottega Veneta products from all designer products.

-In addition to bags, suitcases, shoes, and other goods, the brand presented women’s and men’s clothing collections of leather jackets, skirts, and coats, complemented by knitwear, which can be purchased in 140 of the company’s boutiques around the world.
+In addition to bags, suitcases, shoes, and other goods, the brand presented collections of women’s and men’s clothing, consisting of leather jackets, skirts, and coats, complemented by knitwear, which can be purchased in 140 boutiques around the world.

 Burberry

-A British home with a rich history dating back to 1856.
-The brand’s founder worked in a fabric store and was well-versed in their properties.
-Initially, the brand was valued for its quality tailoring and elegant outerwear cut, especially after the invention of the gabardine.
+It is a British house with a rich history dating back to 1856.
+The founder of the brand worked in a fabric store and knew their properties well.
+Initially, the brand was valued for its quality tailoring and elegant cut of outerwear, especially after the invention of the gabardine.

-In Burberry boutiques, you can buy coats, raincoats, and trench coats of the brand, accessories with the famous white-black-beige check, jeans, underwear, and cosmetics.
+In Burberry boutiques, you can buy coats, raincoats, and trench coats of this brand, accessories with the famous white-black-beige check, jeans, underwear, and cosmetics.

-The Burberry logo with a knight on a horse is reminiscent of the glorious time when the house was the official clothing supplier for the British army.
-This is one of many major achievements.
-The company received a patent from the royal court twice.
+Burberry logo with the image of a knight on a horse reminds me of that glorious time when the house was the official supplier of clothing for the British army.
+It is one of many major achievements.
+The company has twice received a patent from the royal court.

 Chanel

-All childhood and youth in the orphanage, without maternal influence, education by nuns did not create a prerequisite for developing taste and understanding of fashion.
-However, this did not stop Gabrielle Chanel from becoming the most famous couturier in the world.
+All childhood and youth in an orphanage, without maternal influence and upbringing by nuns, did not create the prerequisites for the development of taste and understanding of fashion.
+However, this did not prevent Gabrielle Chanel from becoming the most famous couturier in the world.

-She left the monastery shelter, knowing how to sew and work in a women’s clothing store.
-A career in a cabaret named Coco helped her acquire the necessary knowledge and acquaintances.
-Using her charm, with the help of friends and fans, Chanel opened the first store and revolutionized the fashion world.
+She came out of a convent orphanage, knowing how to sew and working in a women’s clothing store.
+A career in the Coco cabaret helped her acquire the necessary knowledge and acquaintances.
+Using her charm, with the help of friends and admirers, Chanel opened her first store and revolutionized the fashion world.

-Even though after Chanel, two equally famous designers replaced her at the head of the house, it is with the name of the immortal Gabrielle that the Chanel brand will always be associated.
-The two open crossed rings in the logo are the capital letters of the founder’s surname and stage name.
+Despite the fact that after Chanel at the head of the house, she was replaced by two equally famous designers, it is with the name of the immortal Gabrielle will always be associated with the brand Chanel.
+Two open crossed rings in the logo are capital letters of the surname and stage pseudonym of the founder.

-The main direction of the atelier’s work is to make everyday things simple but feminine.
-A mini dress without decorations and a corset from Coco is considered the standard of elegance and style.
+The main focus of the atelier is to make everyday clothes simple but feminine.
+A mini-dress without jewelry and a corset from Coco is considered a standard of elegance and style.
 For the opportunity to wear skirt suits, ladies should also be grateful to the couturier.

-If the style of Chanel in clothes is conciseness, then the smell of the brand’s perfume conveys all the shades of a diverse female nature.
-Chanel was the first to use many essences in perfume, creating a unique trail.
+If the style of Chanel in clothes is laconism, the smell of perfume of this brand conveys all the shades of a diverse female nature.
+Chanel was the first to use many essences in perfumery, creating a unique plume.

-Clothes, jewelry, handbags, and perfumes of the fashion house can only be purchased in branded boutiques, of which there are 310 worldwide.
+Clothes, jewelry, handbags, and perfumes of the fashion house can be purchased only in the company’s boutiques, which number 310 around the world.

 Dior

-No matter how envious the master was scolded for excessive waste and exorbitant consumption of the canvas; this did not prevent him from receiving female love and multiple orders.
-A year later, the Dior boutique was already in New York with clothes, furs, bags, and accessories from couturiers.
+No matter how much they scolded the master for excessive wastefulness and exorbitant consumption of cloth, it did not prevent him from receiving women’s love and numerous orders.
+A year later, a Dior boutique with clothes, furs, bags, and accessories from the couturier was already working in New York.

-However, luck did not accompany the house for long.
-After ten years of work, Dior is dying, taking original ideas with it.
-Only three years later, Mark Boan took the place of the chief designer, who managed to continue the couturier’s work.
-His approach attracted celebrity admirers in the form of Lauren and Dietrich.
+However, luck accompanied the house for a short time.
+After ten years of work, Dior dies, taking with him the original ideas.
+Only three years later, the place of the main designer was taken by Marc Boan, who managed to continue the couturier’s business.
+His approach attracted famous fans in the person of Lauren and Dietrich.

-The brand is based on a sophisticated silhouette, feminine shapes, floral motifs, and long flared skirts.
-The Dior logo, in the form of elegant letters, perfectly supports the idea of simplicity and elegance.
+The brand is based on a refined silhouette, feminine shapes, floral motifs, and long flared skirts.
+The Dior logo, made in the form of elegant letters, supports the idea of simplicity and elegance in the best possible way.

 Dolce & Gabbana

-The brand is a joint creation of two designers who named the elite clothing line by their proper names.
-Popular ripped jeans are the brand idea.
-The partners brought the underwear to the light, turning it into a visible image detail.
-Then, on the contrary, having removed it, they offered to put on the suit directly on the naked body.
-Animal prints are also a brand discovery.
+This brand is a joint creation of two designers who named the luxury clothing line after themselves.
+The popular ripped jeans are the idea behind the brand.
+The partners brought out the underwear, turning it into a noticeable detail of the image.
+And then, on the contrary, having removed it, offered to wear the suit directly on the naked body.
+Animal prints are also a discovery of the brand.

 Perhaps the sexuality of the images was inspired by the romantic relationship between Domenico and Stefano, who not only worked but also lived together.
-In tandem, the designers created lines of perfumes, watches, glasses, and even bicycles and cars.
-They developed costumes for Madonna’s tour, Houston, Minogue, and uniforms for Milano football players.
+In tandem, the designers created lines of perfumes, watches, eyewear, and even bicycles and cars.
+They designed costumes for Madonna’s, Houston’s, and Minogue’s tours and uniforms for Milano soccer players.

-A successful partnership is also captured in the company’s logo, which consists of the first letters of the designers’ names.
+The successful partnership is also reflected in the company’s logo, which consists of the first letters of the designers’ surnames.

-Interestingly, most of the company’s collections were not sewn by craftsmen but under license by other companies until, in 1999, they acquired a tailoring company.
+Interestingly, most of the company’s collections were sewn not by craftsmen but under license from other firms until the clothing company was acquired in 1999.

 Fendi

-The glamor of fur and leather perfectly reflects the Italian style.
-Since the opening of the first store, handmade products have immediately gained fans.
-And after Lagerfeld joined the company, the brand began to flourish.
-The FF logo was associated with luxury, beauty, and lightness.
-Closer to the 2000s, handbags became another successful direction for the brand.
-The Baguette and Spy models are very popular.
+The glamor of fur and leather reflects the Italian style in the best possible way.
+Since the opening of the first store, handmade products immediately gained fans.
+And after Lagerfeld joined the company, the brand began to blossom.
+The FF logo became associated with luxury, beauty, and lightness.
+Closer to the 2000s, another successful direction for the brand became bags.
+Baguette and Spy models are very popular.

 Giorgio Armani

 The master decided to found a fashion house only at the age of 40.
 Before that, he worked as a fashion designer in other firms.
-Armani style is a classic.
-Elegant trouser suits for men and women, nice silhouettes, no unnecessary details.
-Models became especially famous after the release of the cult film “Pretty Woman,” where Richard Gere wore them.
+Armani’s style is a classic.
+Elegant pantsuits for men and women, beautiful silhouettes, and the absence of unnecessary details.
+Models became especially famous after the release of the cult movie “Pretty Woman,” where they were worn by Richard Gere.

 Interestingly, the master created models and developed new fabrics for them.
-The house independently managed the sales system, including the online store.
-In addition to clothing, Armani took part in the opening of a restaurant and a hotel system and developed designs for luxury cars.
+The house independently managed the sales system, including an online store.
+In addition to clothing, Armani took part in the opening of the restaurant and hotel system and developed the design of luxury cars.

-Whatever the creative genius undertook, everywhere he was accompanied by success.
-The growth and achievements of the brand are confirmed by the logo of an eagle raising its wings in the shape of a symbol of victory – the letter V.
+Whatever the creative genius undertook, he was successful everywhere.
+The growth and achievements of the brand are evidenced by the logo in the form of an eagle with its wings raised in the shape of the symbol of victory – the letter V.

 Givenchy

-Fashion house Givenchy has never welcomed strange, extravagant clothes.
-Even though the young Hubert had great respect for the creations of Balenciaga, he was inspired by his example and even worked and lived with the designer.
+The fashion house Givenchy never welcomed strange, extravagant clothes.
+Although young Hubert had great respect for Balenciaga’s creations, he was inspired by his example and even worked and lived with the designer.

-The clothes of the master, on the contrary, are simple, comfortable, and elegant.
-For this, she was appreciated by such style standards as Hepburn and Kelly.
+The master’s clothes, on the contrary, are simple, comfortable, and elegant.
+For this, it was appreciated by such style benchmarks as Hepburn and Kelly.
 Givenchy presented his first collection at the age of 25.
-The world owes his fantasy to sports dresses, wedding dresses with bare shoulders, fluffy floor-length skirts, and small sleeveless dresses.
+The world owes his imagination to sports dresses, wedding dresses with bare shoulders, puffy floor-length skirts, and small sleeveless dresses.

-Givenchy perfumes and cosmetics are no less famous than clothing.
+Givenchy perfumes and cosmetics are no less famous than clothes.

-After the sale of the LVMH brand and the departure of the master, the fashion house could not find its ideal designer for a long time.
-No one lingered on this post and could not feel the well-known style.
+After the LVMH brand was sold and the owner left, the fashion house could not find its ideal designer for a long time.
+No one lingered on the post and could not feel the famous style.
 Until Ricardo Tisci came along.

-Inspired by past models, he managed to create clothes in the style of the master but added fatal passion and courage.
-The Givenchy code of the 4 Gs favored the follower’s work, allowing him to remain at the helm for 12 years.
+Inspired by past models, he managed to create clothes in the master’s style but added a fatal passion and boldness.
+Givenchy’s “4 G” code favored the follower’s work, allowing him to remain at the helm for 12 years.

-After the departure of Tisha, the house is again a series of replacements, and it is a launching pad for talented designers.
-On the one hand, this is a constant influx of fresh ideas; on the other hand, maintaining face and style with such a turnover is problematic.
+After Tisci’s departure, the house is once again undergoing a succession of replacements and becoming a launching pad for talented designers.
+On the one hand, it is a constant inflow of fresh ideas; on the other hand, it is problematic to keep the face and style at such a turnover.

 Gucci

-One of the largest fashion houses, second in terms of sales after Louis Vuitton.
-It has 300 mono-brand stores and representative offices in France, Italy, America, and Britain.
-It is owned by a large concern Kering and a constellation of famous brands, including Yves Saint Laurent, Balenciaga, and McQueen.
+It is one of the largest fashion houses, second in sales after Louis Vuitton.
+It has 300 mono-brand stores and representative offices in France, Italy, America, and Great Britain.
+It belongs to a large concern, Kering, and a whole constellation of famous brands, including Yves Saint Laurent, Balenciaga, and McQueen.

-Gucci outfits have delighted shoppers for over 100 years.
-However, the master had been looking for his calling for a long time: the seller of horse harnesses, porter, bellhop, elevator operator.
-Guccio took on any job.
-Eighteen years passed before the first products from the designer appeared.
-But upscale bags, racing clothes, and bridles immediately found their connoisseurs.
+Gucci outfits have been pleasing customers for more than 100 years.
+However, for a long time, the master was looking for his vocation: horse harness seller, porter, messenger, elevator operator.
+Gucci took on any job.
+It took eighteen years before the designer’s first products appeared.
+But elite bags, clothes for racing, and bridles immediately found their connoisseurs.

-The master and his heirs put their whole soul into the work, thought through the steps for the development of the brand to the smallest detail, created a memorable logo from crossed Gs looking in different directions, and purchased the best leather.
+The master and his heirs put their whole soul into the work, thought out the steps for the development of the brand to the smallest detail, created a memorable logo of crossed letters G, looking in different directions, and bought the best leather.

-Red-and-green braid, which adorned many models of bags and clothes, trousers with stripes, bright colors, and glamorous open evening dresses from the designer, have become firmly established in everyday life.
-Many stars choose the brand’s outfits for the red carpet.
+Red-green braid, which adorned many models of bags and clothes, striped pants, bright colors, and glamorous open evening dresses from the designer, has become a part of everyday life.
+Many stars choose outfits of this brand for red carpets.

 Hermes